-Primary Server switched to ACTIVE or Secondary Server switched to PASSIVE which indicates that the pair is successfully connected.
-Also, a statement is printed when the lock is successfully acquired over the LockFile on the active servers console.
+'Primary Server switched to ACTIVE' or 'Secondary Server switched to PASSIVE', which indicate that the pair has successfully connected.
+Also, a statement gets printed when the lock is successfully acquired over the lockfile on the active servers console.

-Example: Successfully acquired lock on::Z:\lock.txt
+Example: Successfully acquired lock on: Z:\lock.txt.